exercism/deprecated-mentors/tracks/ruby/exercises/hamming/README.md

 ```ruby
 .count { |char1, char2| char1 != char2 }
 ```

-I enjoy pointing this out to students who use `#count` in their solutions.
+It's worthwhile pointing this out to students who use `#count` in their solutions.
 It's one of the things that's really nice about Ruby!

 ## Mentoring flow